 The Foundation Ateliers are open to guided tours without pre-booking on Monday (11 am + 3 pm), Wednesday (11 am + 3 pm) and Thursday (3 pm).
 In English or Portuguese (in other languages according availability).
 Pre-booked guided tours are available from Monday to Friday.
 Call (00351) 21 881 46 39/00

-View from a window February 2014: popular tourist viewpoint Portas do Sol
+View from one of the Museum’s windows February 2014: popular tourist viewpoint Portas do Sol

 Museum of Decorative Arts, Largo das Portas do Sol, 2 , located in the historic area Alfama, one step away from one of Lisbon’s most popular tourist attractions: viewpoint (miradouro) Portas do Sol: stunning river Tagus views!

 Mr. Artur Sousa at work in one of the Museum’s ateliers.
-Website with presentation (several Movies)
+Website (FRESS) with presentation: (several Movies)

 Facebook Closed: New year’s Day, Easter, May Day (May 1st) and Christmas (December 25).
 Adult 4.00, free entrance children aged 12 or under.
 Open: 10:00 to 17:00.